DUNE-DAQ/docs/docs/packages/styleguide/README.md

 The `auto` and `decltype` keywords save a lot of hassle for the _writer_ of a piece of code, but not necessarily for the _reader_.
 Keep in mind the reader might be you in 18 months.
-Use your best judgement as to when the benefits of these keywords (reduced code clutter) outweigh the costs (the reader has trouble figuring out the type of a variable).
+Use your best judgement as to when the benefits of these keywords (reduced code clutter) outweigh the costs (the reader needs to know the type of a variable but has trouble determining it from the code).

 While a function template can deduce the type of the argument, making this explicit will typically make it clearer to both the code's reader